srobo/docs/programming/sr/vision/index.md

 [Camera](#camera) {#camera}
 ===========================

-The interface to the vision system is through the camera, accessible through `r.camera`.
+The interface to the vision system is through the camera, accessible through `R.camera`.

 see
 :   Take a photo through the webcam, and return a list of [`Marker`](#Marker) instances, each of which describes one of the markers that were found in the image.